FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The metamodels presented do not strictly conform to the UML Meta-Object Facility architecture (MOF).

-## Message structures
+## Repository

-The UML metamodel depicted below is a conceptual view of message structures.
+The repository metamodel is a conceptual view of message structures.

 ![Orchestra Repository Metamodel](media/FIX-Repository-MetaModel.png)